Alfresco/alfresco-ng2-components/docs/content-services/components/content-metadata-card.component.md

 ## Multi value card properties

 Multi value properties are displayed one after another separated by a comma.
-This card makes use of the [Multi Value Pipe](../../core/pipes/multi-value.pipe.ts).

 To customize the separator used by this card you can set it in your `app.config.json` inside your content-metadata configuration: